bagnaram/bagnaram.github.io/_posts/2019-10-18-taiwan-japan.md

 # Day 9 - Hualien to Jiaoxi

-I woke up early to enjoy some peace and quiet in the beautifal landscape.
+I woke up early to enjoy some peace and quiet in the beautiful landscape.
 There was a pond swimming with carp, and even pomelos growing from a tree.
 We readied the bikes after breakfast for a slightly less intense ride.
 The ride took us through the valley away from the sea.
 We stopped at a 7-11 for our first stop, and later on stopped at a remote temple to use its restrooms.
 We arrived in Hualien around 11AM and was quite hungry.
 It was a nice sea city with many shops and stands all around.
-We rode down the main street and took a while to get throught the entire city to the train station.
+We rode down the main street and took a while to get throughout the entire city to the train station.
 We would have lunch inside the Giant store consisting of bento boxes and milk tea.
 We were still a bit hungry, so a group of 4 of us took our bikes and rode pretty dangerously across town to a famous bun stand.
 We ate it on a stick dipping it in soy and vinegar.
 We got juice there too, and rode back to board our train to Yilan.
 I recall the journey of loading the bikes from the shop, through the train station, and onto the car was just as exhausting as the bike ride!

 We all rested and slept on the train until reaching Yilan.
 We road from Yilan to Jiaoxi.
 It felt great to be back in that area.
 I recalled my first trip to Taiwan when I visited this famous spa town.
 We had some street food here, ice cream burritos, and jianbing.
 I joined friends at a steak place too.
 However, it was so much food and I got the squid instead.
 Afterwards, I met my roommate to have a Thai style massage.
 It was so hard because I don't understand Chinese but managed to figure out the instructions by them showing me through gestures.
 It was a very nice relaxing massage.
 Afterwards, I talked with Jason and he showed me some shops giving samples, and I picked up some beef tongue cookies.
 When we got back to the accommodation, we finished the day by going to the roof for a great city skyline, and visited the spa afterwards.

 <div class="pa-carousel-widget" style="width:960px; height: 512px; display:none;"
   data-link="https://photos.app.goo.gl/5PsstDLyFvJBd4vcA"